A few tips and advice for venturing the night safely.

 With the clocks going back and winter breathing down our necks, come shorter days and earlier nights.

 Riding in the dark can be thrilling: cooler nights, fewer road users and less traffic result in a more isolated ride.
 But with the darkness comes new hazards; with less daylight, visibility drops, temperatures dip, fogs and frost start settling in...

 Whether you intend to ride at night or not, it's not always avoidable during autumn/winter, so it's better to be prepared if you haven't stored your bike away yet.

 To give you a helping hand, we’ve compiled a list of tips and advice from our experts at Infinity Motorcycles to help you ride in the night safely.

 The number 1 rule for riding at night safely is rider visibility.
 Whilst fewer motorcycle crashes occur at night, the main cause of those that do happen is a result of drivers not seeing you.

 Here's what you can do to increase your visibility.

 Wear reflective motorcycle clothing

 Most of what drivers see is the rider, which is why it’s important you take into account your visibility on your bike at night.
-Like roadworkers, the primary method for increasing your visibility is by wearing clothing with reflective panels or garments labelled “3M”.

 There is a common misconception that wearing Hi-Viz yellow or orange increases your visibility at night, and while it draws a road user’s attention, it doesn’t reflect light and at low light won’t do much to improve your visibility as wearing any other colour.